haroldferns/ocqs/index.md

 ## Setting up users and groups

-1. Log in using the username 'Administrator' and the password that you specified during setup earlier
+1. Log in using the username 'Administrator' and the password that you specified during setup earlier.

-2. Navigate to Administrator > Users from the top right corner of the Admin console
+2. Navigate to Administrator > Users from the top right corner of the Admin console.

-3. Create a new group by using the '+ Add Group' button at the top left corner of the Admin console
+3. Create a new group by using the '+ Add Group' button at the top left corner of the Admin console.

 4. Add users to the group by supplying a new username, email address, assigning a group and clicking 'Create'.
 You may set the quota and other details directly at a specific user's record in the list.